 Popular Technology Programs for Online Teaching

-Training at UNL (Click on Technology link at left to view free classes on Adobe products, Canvas and screen capturing)
+Training at UNL (Click on Technology link at left to view free classes)

-iLos, a new video capture service for UNL
+Technology support programs including VidGrid, a video capture service for UNL

 Guidelines for Developing Presentations - by Leah Sandall